The Hong Kong Mortgage Corporation Limited

 In general, the higher is the death benefits of the life insurance policy, the higher will be the monthly payout amount.
 The older the borrower is at the time of loan application and the shorter is the payment term, the higher will also be the amount of the monthly payout.

-Table: Examples of monthly payout amount (HK$)
+Example of monthly payout amounts (HK$)

 Age of borrower